Save to My DOJO

 When mounted, the VHDX then looks to the operating system like any other disk:

-The most important thing to know is that whether or not you can use VHDX depends entirely upon the operating system that controls the file, not anything inside the data region of the file.
+The most important thing to know is whether or not you can use VHDX depends entirely upon the operating system that controls the file, not anything inside the data region of the file.
 The contents of the data area are an issue for the operating system that will control the file system.
 If it’s used by Hyper-V, then that is the guest operating system.
 If the VHDX is mounted in Windows 10, then Windows 10 will deal with it entirely.
 It will do so using two different mechanisms.

 The VHDX Driver